zer0Kerbal/TheGoldStandard/Readme.md

 - Gold is heavier than Gold Ore, which is heavier than Ore
 - Full integration with Vanilla drills and scanners
 - Vanilla Drills and Surface Scanner available slightly earlier in the tech tree
-- Only 8 parts (Under 10Mb download), low memory usage.
+- Only 8 parts (just over 3Mb download), low memory usage.
 - Get over that mid-career fund grind in a fun and challenging way!

 ### What is Unobtainium?